Advertising Photography FAQ | Dale May | New York

 What is the production timeline for a hybrid photography and CGI campaign?

 Does Dale only work on full campaigns?
-What other kind of work does Dale do?

 No. While Dale specializes in complete campaign execution from concept through delivery, he is also available for individual services including advertising photography, commercial video directing, CGI product and environment creation, VFX and post-production, portrait and PR photography, music videos, and on-set still photography.
 Whether the brief calls for a single campaign image or a fully integrated still and motion production, the process is the same: one clear creative vision, built together, delivered without compromise.